Skip to main content

 Law (Accelerated B.A./J.D.)
 Program

-Shave off a year of law school while earning your bachelor's in Philosophy and Religious Studies.
+Shave off a year of law school while earning your bachelor's in Philosophy and Ethics.
 With the Law (Accelerated Bachelor's/J.D.) program you can double count credits your fourth year to go towards beginning coursework for a law degree.

 For more information, contact Philosophy Pre-Law Coordinator: Lucian Stone

-• Take a deep dive into philosophy and religious studies with UND's Why?
+• Take a deep dive into philosophy and ethics with UND's Why?
 Radio.

-• Attend many program-held event on campus and in the community.
+• Attend many program-held events on campus and in the community.

-• Celebrate your academic achievements by participating in the Phi Sigma Tau and Theta Alpha Kappa honor societies.
+• Celebrate your academic achievements by participating in the Phi Sigma Tau honor society.

-Median annual wage for postsecondary philosophy and religion teachers
+Median annual wage for postsecondary philosophy and ethics teachers, 2023

 U.S. Bureau of Labor Statistics

-Philosophy and Religious Studies majors are in great demand in the job market because they've learned the skills that are most important in any profession: skills like critical reasoning, persuasive writing, clear communication and logical thinking.
+Philosophy and Ethics majors are in great demand in the job market because they've learned the skills that are most important in any profession: skills like critical reasoning, persuasive writing, clear communication and logical thinking.

-In fact, a recent study by Payscale.com found that philosophy and religious studies majors earn more than students in any other humanities field.
-A degree in Philosophy and Religious Studies can take you anywhere, including:
+In fact, a recent study by Payscale.com found that philosophy and ethics majors earn more than students in any other humanities field.
+A degree in Philosophy and Ethics can take you anywhere, including:

 • Business